i4Ds/STIX-data-center/README.md

 # STIX data web browsers

-based on MongoDB, Python-Flask and JQuery.
+based on MongoDB, Python-Flask, bootstrap4  and JQuery.

 The test server is at:  http://108.61.164.149/